ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Technical Specialization

 On Day 1 of most startups, the team will consist of a small handful of engineers, typically two or three.
-Having a team of three leaves limited opportunity for specialization. ere are twenty categories of technical work to do and only three people, so by the pigeonhole principle, at least one person and more likely all three will be doing many types of technical work.
+Having a team of three leaves limited opportunity for specialization.
+There are twenty categories of technical work to do and only three people, so by the pigeonhole principle, at least one person and more likely all three will be doing many types of technical work.
 Said another way, early on at your company, everyone is expected to wear many technical hats.
 As your company grows and you add more people to the team, you and your employees will find more opportunities for specialization.

 So, you've raised a round of funding and you're looking to expand your team for the first time.
 How do you decide whether you need frontend engineers, backend engineers, DevOps engineers, etc.?
 Here are some general guidelines: